daranzolin/daranzolin.github.io/_posts/2019-12-30-radar-chart-zone-maps.markdown

 <img src="/img/blog/radarfirezones.png" alt="fireradar" align="center"/>

 Downtown Paradise is at the center of each radar chart.
-And so the southeast holds--most fires from that zone.
+And the southeast holds--most fires from that zone.

 A heatmap would admittedly be more precise (and possibly easier to make), but I like the generalized simplicity for the zones.
-I think it's more effective at a glance and indicates any change over time quicker.
+I think it's more effective at a glance and indicates change over time quicker.

 This may be bundled into a package at a later date.